How to Tell If Someone Is Lying to You, According to Body Language Experts

 The signs however, aren’t foolproof — if someone is uncomfortable in their seat, they may fidget; if someone is nervous, their voice may crack.

-“There is debate within the healthcare community, and certainly in the area of mental health, about what are reliable body language tips that can possibly indicate that someone is lying,” says Dr. Gary Brown, a licensed family and marriage therapist and consultant at Cedars-Sinai Medical Center.
+“There is debate within the healthcare community, and certainly in the area of mental health, about what are reliable body language tips that can possibly indicate that someone is lying,” says Dr. Gary Brown, a licensed family and marriage therapist based in Los Angeles.
 Our own perceptions can impede our ability to correctly interpret the signs, adds Dr. Jenny Taitz, a Los Angeles-based clinical psychologist.
 “It can be tough to accurately interpret someone through their body language since someone may feel tense or look uneasy for so many reasons,” she says.
 “For example, it’s easy to imagine shirking eye contact, as people often associate with lying, for any number of reasons from feeling socially anxious to bored to ashamed because you know you’re lying.
 We’re not always as adept at reading others as we assume.”

 Still, there are signals that vetted body language experts suggest keeping an eye out for.